Case study · Building in public

 update → arr.map(x => x.id === id ? { ...x, ...patch } : x)

-React and Zustand detect change by reference identity, and undo snapshots must stay frozen.
-A single .push() would skip re-renders and corrupt history.
+React and Zustand detect change by reference identity, and undo snapshots have to stay frozen.
+A single .push() would skip re-renders and quietly corrupt the undo history.

 projectThe projects array (aggregate root) + undo history + persistenceThe only real store